Belgium limits care home visits as COVID-19 cases increase

 The exponential infection growth rate has created day-long lines at testing centers, prompting the government to stop testing people who do not show COVID-19 symptoms.
 Health authorities said testing priority will still be given to new residents in care homes and people over age 65 in other care institutions.

 The Belgian government last week introduced more restrictive measures including a night-time curfew as well as closing restaurant and bars for a month.
+But many health experts think the restrictions won’t be enough to contain the new wave of cases and pleaded for the reintroduction of a national lockdown.

+“We should not ask ourselves what should be closed; we should ask ourselves what can stay open,” virologist Emmanuel Andre told Belgian broadcaster RTBF on Wednesday.
+He warned that Belgium would be “heading for disaster” without stricter limits.

+“Today, it’s easier to decide because we don’t have the choice anymore,” Andre said.
+“A lockdown is necessary.
+It’s the only option left.”

 Follow AP’s pandemic coverage at http://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak